 While a chair will introduce each session and its participants, moderators are responsible for facilitating the Q & A at the end of the sessions.
 The faculty moderators’ tasks look very much like the work they do in the classroom: fostering discussion that leads to deeper understanding of the works.
 Moderators allow convention attendees—both those in the audience and the presenters, whom they should encourage to ask questions of each other—to dictate the direction of the discussion.
 Because sessions are limited to 75 minutes, moderators also keep time, so that no participant exceeds the 15-minute time limit.

 Moderators for regular paper sessions are usually faculty members, since alumni members are eligible as presenters in those sessions.
 Alumni or faculty serve as moderators of roundtables.

-Even before the convention, you may prepare for the session by looking at the submitted papers (available in Hubb).
-Well before your presentation, check the time and location for your session (available in the program and the convention app).
+Well before your presentation, check the time and location for your session (available in the 2017 Convention Program and the convention app).
 Last-minute changes to the schedule will be posted near the registration table.

 - Arrive at your session five minutes prior to the beginning of the session.

 - Before the session begins, introduce yourself to the chair and the presenters, check to see if all of them have arrived, and help your chair begin the session on time.

 - Remind presenters that they have up to 15 minutes.
 Keep track of the time and, if needed, gently remind presenters when there is only a minute or two left.